 About Lumiere Press

 Lumiere Press is the private press of Michael Torosian.
-In the fine press tradition, the books are composed in lead, hand printed and hand bound.
-The press is devoted exclusively to photography, and each book aspires in its concept, graphic design, and bookmaking craftsmanship to be the manifestation of its artistic content.
+In the fine press tradition, the books are composed in lead, hand printed, and hand bound.
+The publishing program is devoted exclusively to photography, and each book aspires in its concept, graphic design, and bookmaking craftsmanship to be the manifestation of its artistic content.
 The shop's first printing press was acquired in 1981, and in 1986 the publishing program was launched with the publication of Edward Weston: Dedicated to Simplicity.

-The books have also been recognized for design and production excellence notably, inclusion in the American Institute of Graphic Arts venerable “Fifty Books of the Year”, and a succession of awards from the Alcuin Society.
-As well, Lumiere Press has been the subject of numerous profiles and reviews.
+The press's books have also been recognized for design and production excellence notably, inclusion in the American Institute of Graphic Arts venerable “Fifty Books of the Year” and a succession of awards from the Alcuin Society.
+In recognition of his accomplishments in the field - as writer, designer, and artisan - Michael Torosian has been awarded senior arts grants from the Canada Council for the Arts and the Ontario Arts Council.
+As well, Michael Torosian has been the recipient of two Chalmers Arts Fellowships.

 The following links provide the documentary history of the press.
 More can be found in the title catalogue and picture galleries in the Archive section of the site.